Title III Strengthening Institutions Grant

 The successful candidate will be learner focused, technology savvy, knowledgeable about industry trends, and excited about working with ASU Mid-South to expand its Information Systems Technology offerings to include a new program in Computer Programming and to increase the number of programming technicians in the computer technology workforce.

-The Computer Programming Specialist reports to the Title III Project Director, while collaborating with faculty and staff to accomplish grant activities and objectives.
+The Computer Programming Specialist/Instructor reports to the Title III Project Director, while collaborating with Academic Affairs administration and other faculty and staff to accomplish grant activities and objectives.
 The successful candidate will assume the primary role for curriculum development, course assessment, and content delivery for stackable certificate/associate degree credentials in Computer Programming for both traditional and online formats.
 This is a full-time, 12-month, grant-funded position with full college benefits.
 The time period of the Title III Strengthening Institutions grant is October 1, 2019-September 30, 2024.

 · Master’s degree in information technology related subject or in a computer science field, with appropriate professional certifications preferred